IvanLenn/CP-template/Cherno Notes.md

 - Stack allocation:
   - Easier, faster, no need to free
   - Limited size, will be invalidated when out of scope (end of block, etc,)
+  - Useful in case of timer / smart pointer that does automatic heap delete when out of scope.
 - Heap allocation:
   - Larger size possible, lifetime can be as long as possible